Alternative Christmas Dinner

 Ask how guests like their beef before roasting, but a good rule of thumb is to aim for medium – the slices nearer the end will be well done and those in the middle rare, if all goes well.
 What’s essential is you rest the joint for around an hour – yes, a full hour.
 Just wrap it up in silver foil and a clean tea towel or two and it will stay hot.
 It really will make all the difference.

-For the sides, you’ll want a combination of beef-essentials like horseradish and Yorkshire puddings, and Christmas essentials like Brussels sprouts with chestnuts and roast potatoes.
+For the sides, you’ll want a combination of beef-essentials like horseradish and Yorkshire puddings, and Christmas essentials like Brussels sprouts with chestnuts and Roast Potatoes.

 Duck